 When Hilda was asked who was the primary protagonist in the Mitchell series (this is just the first of three books), she replied that the family was the protagonist.
 That each character had a vital role to play in the drama of family life.
 I love that!
 And, I think that she has done that beautifully.

 The story opens with the Mitchell family seeing Mr. Mitchell off to depart for his deployment.
 As he takes leave of the children, he addresses the eldest child, Joan, with one prescription: no dogs.
 Mr. Mitchell hates dogs.
 With that, he departs and the family makes the heavy-hearted and harried trek back to their home.
 Any good reader of children’s literature will probably smirk at this opening; “No dogs.”
 It is impossible not to wonder when and how many dogs will feature in the story about to unfold.
 In the case of this charming tale, Joan keeps her promise, but not without collecting an entire menagerie of other pets.
 And, just because she keeps her promise doesn’t mean that a dog doesn’t make an appearance.

 The story has a hard start.
 The train station is busy and bustling, hard and impersonal, full of shops, and generally a challenging place for a young mother of five children to be saying goodbye to her husband.
 The youngest children are difficult to manage, war rations make it hard to afford conveniences, the shops provide too many temptations, and the women are worried about the deploying men.
 Mother and Granny have a very difficult task to manage.
 When they finally get the children home, Mother discovers that Daddy has the housekey in his coat pocket.
-The first chapter doesn’t do much to win the reader over.

 “If all misfortunes were like missing a latch key, thought Joan, the world would be a merry place.
 It didn’t take her and Peter long to climb from the mulberry tree to the porch roof and from there through a pried-open window.”